HOUSE OF REFUGE

 Step back in time to the turn of the century with a visit to the House of Refuge Museum at Gilbert’s Bar.
 Built as one of ten along the east coast of Florida, it is the oldest structure in Martin County and is the only remaining House of Refuge.

 Want to visit the wreck of Georges Valentine?
-Only 100 feet from shore, you can walk from the House of Refuge and snorkel or dive the wreck.
+Only 100 yards from shore, you can walk from the House of Refuge and snorkel or dive the wreck.

 Looking for the ideal Beach Wedding or an Ocean side Event?
 We can make it happen!
 Select your many options below and DISCOVER WHAT POSSIBILITIES AWAIT YOU!